 Nissan Pathfinder camper

 This is one of the best SUVs in our database for car camping – a big boot overall, but its width stands out the most (see comparison with other SUVs).
 But – it’s not very well rated on top car reviewing websites and it does eat a lot!
-You might find the Subaru Forester a bit better (3.1/5 Nimblecamper rating – similar size, better consumption and comfort).
+You might find the Subaru Forester a bit better (2.8/5 Nimblecamper rating – similar size, better consumption and comfort), or, if you are after something more rugged and mostly for off-road camping, try the Mitsubishi Pajero (Shogun)

 - Find a suitable car tent for this car